Code-Institute-Submissions/Lomasney-Motors/README.md

 ### **_Features Left to Implement_**
 - Contact Form & Review modal functionality.
 - COVID 19 Information - Provide information on how the company have adapted to the new Health & Safety Standards i.e the implementation of social distancing, santising and protecting customers on the premises.
 - Booking service system - Allowing users to book a service through an online booking system platform
-- Reward/offers for customers - Providing a signup feature that will allow loyal returning customers to gain acces to exclusive discounts or offers on services, giving back to the customer.
+- Reward/offers for customers - Providing a sign-up feature that will allow loyal returning customers to gain access to exclusive discounts or offers on services, giving back to the customer.
-- GDPR Disclaimer - Implementing GDPR regulations when dealing with sensitive customer data and privacy.
+- GDPR Compliance - Implementing GDPR regulations when dealing with sensitive customer data and privacy.
 - FAQ Page - Including a FAQ section so users can easily find answers to commonly asked questions quickly and with ease saving them time.
 - Blog - An area to include some articles or information on common car issues or tips and tricks
 - Cars for Sale Page - Lomasney Motors sometimes have used cars for sale, developing a section for online perspective buyers